sewenew/redis-plus-plus/README.md

 - Not support commands without key as argument, e.g. [PING](https://redis.io/commands/ping), [INFO](https://redis.io/commands/info).
 - Not support Lua script without key parameters.

-`RedisCluster` does NOT support these interfaces, because it has no idea to which node these commands should be sent.
+`RedisCluster` does NOT have built-in methods to send these commands or Lua scripts.
+Since there's no key parameter, `RedisCluster` has no idea to which node these commands should be sent.
+However there're 2 workarounds for this problem:

+- If you want to send these commands to a specific node, you can create a `Redis` object with that node's host and port, and use the `Redis` object to do the work.
+- Instead of host and port, you can also call `Redis RedisCluster::redis(const StringView &hash_tag)` to create a `Redis` object with a hash-tag specifying the node.
+In this case, the returned `Redis` object creates a new connection to Redis server.

 Also you can use the [hash tags](https://redis.io/topics/cluster-spec#keys-hash-tags) to send multiple-key commands.